OpenFLUID/openfluid/README.md

 - http://www.openfluid-project.org/
 - http://www.openfluid-project.org/community/

-See also COPYING and AUTHORS files included in the sources
+See also LICENSE and AUTHORS files included in the sources

 ## OpenFLUID sources